jpmckinney/popit-ruby/README.md

 * `:instance_name` the PopIt instance, usually the first part of the domain name
 * `:host_name` the PopIt API's host name – defaults to "popit.mysociety.org"
 * `:port` the PopIt API's port – defaults to 80
-* `:version` the PopIt API version – defaults to "v1"
+* `:version` the PopIt API version – defaults to "v0.1"
 * `:user` a user name – if blank, the API will be read-only
 * `:password` the user's password

-For brevity, we only show examples below for `person` items, but you can use the same code to operate on organisations and positions by substituting `organisation` or `position` for `person`.
+For brevity, we only show examples below for `persons` documents, but you can use the same code to operate on organizations and memberships by substituting `organizations` or `memberships` for `persons`.

 More documentation at [RubyDoc.info](http://rdoc.info/gems/popit/PopIt).